Nicole Oresme: Life

 Oresme studied the "arts" in Paris, together with Jean Buridan (the so-called founder of the French school of natural philosophy), Albert of Saxony and perhaps Marsilius of Inghen, and there received the Magister Artium.
-He was already a regent master in arts by 1342, during the crisis over William of Ockham's natural philosophy.
+By 1342, he was a regent master in arts during debates over William of Ockham's natural philosophy.

 In 1348, he was a student of theology in Paris.

-In 1356, he received his doctorate and in the same year he became grand master (grand-maître) of the College of Navarre.
+In 1356 he received his doctorate and in the same year he became grand master (grand-maître) of the College of Navarre.

-In 1364, he was appointed dean of the Cathedral of Rouen.
-Around 1369, he began a series of translations of Aristotelian works at the request of Charles V, who granted him a pension in 1371 and, with royal support, was appointed bishop of Lisieux in 1377.
-In 1382, he died in Lisieux.
+In 1364 he was appointed dean of the Cathedral of Rouen.
+From 1369, at the request of Charles V, he translated Aristotelian works into French, receiving a pension in 1371.
+In 1377, with royal support, he became bishop of Lisieux, where he died in 1382.

 Scientific work

 Cosmology

 In his Livre du ciel et du monde Oresme discussed a range of evidence for and against the daily rotation of the Earth on its axis.
 From astronomical considerations, he maintained that if the Earth were moving and not the celestial spheres, all the movements that we see in the heavens that are computed by the astronomers would appear exactly the same as if the spheres were rotating around the Earth.
 He rejected the physical argument that if the Earth were moving the air would be left behind causing a great wind from east to west.
 In his view the Earth, Water, and Air would all share the same motion.
-As to the scriptural passage that speaks of the motion of the Sun, he concludes that "this passage conforms to the customary usage of popular speech" and is not to be taken literally.
-He also noted that it would be more economical for the small Earth to rotate on its axis than the immense sphere of the stars.
-Nonetheless, he concluded that none of these arguments were conclusive and "everyone maintains, and I think myself, that the heavens do move and not the Earth."
+Regarding scriptural references to the Sun's motion, he argued they reflect common linguistic usage rather than literal truth.
+He suggested that a rotating Earth would be simpler than the rotation of the heavens.
+However, he concluded that the evidence was inconclusive and adhered to the prevailing view that the heavens rotate while the Earth remains stationary.